Looe Valley Line: Passenger volume

+The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.
+The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
+Methodology may vary year on year.
+Usage since the period 2019–20 have been affected by the COVID-19 pandemic, especially the period 2020–23.

 Route

 Descending to Coombe

 The line is single track for the whole of its length and is worked by just a single train set each day.
 Trains leave Liskeard railway station from a platform at right angles to the main line platforms, initially running northeast away from Looe.
 Beyond the platform the line takes a long right-hand curve, passing the connection through the goods yard to the main line, and diving underneath the A38 road twice.
 It then descends steeply, now heading generally southwest, and passes under the Liskeard viaduct carrying the Cornish Main Line 150 feet (46m) above.

 Curving right once more, the train joins the main branch line from Looe at Coombe Junction, and comes to a stand on a small level crossing.
 Most trains change direction here, the train's guard operating the points using the ground frame (see Signalling below), but a few in each direction continue a few yards further to call at Coombe Junction Halt at Lamellion.
 Beyond the platform the line still continues to Moorswater, passing under the main line again beneath the Moorswater viaduct, but this section is no longer used.